Obituaries 2026

 |

-Sharon Springs – Roger Winnie, a lifelong resident of Sharon Springs, died on Sunday, August 24, 2025, at Mary Imogene Bassett Hospital in Cooperstown.
-He was 66.
+Sharon Springs: George Slater, a lifelong resident of Sharon Springs, died on Sunday, April 12, 2026, at his residence.
+He was 85.

 |